 Noren entry curtain a popular modern Japanese handicraft item

 Japanese handicrafts are the finest in the world and continue to play a key part in the cultural life of Japan.
+For tourists Japanese kitchen crafts are especially popular along with textiles and lacquer.
 Japan’s history of handicraft excellence is unparalleled and based on process and precision, just like its modern manufacturing prowess.
 In the 21st century Japanese craft traditions are adapting and thriving in surprising ways.

 Japan is the only country where craft workers at the very highest levels receive the distinction of being Living National Treasures.
 My Japanese woodworking teacher’s (sensei’s) father was a Living National Treasure and I used to stand in front of his work in awe.
 And when I see work of this quality and perfection, I am always moved by what people can achieve.
 In Japan you can see this level of excellence in many areas of daily life.